 GREENE: Well, maybe not always.
 Thompson admitted he grew up in a family of Democrats, but he said in college he read conservative literature and he was hooked.

 THOMPSON: So it's like what we call in the Church of Christ, when I reach the age of accountability, I think it's safe to say that I've been a Republican ever since.

 GREENE: Another guest at the Club for Growth was Rudy Giuliani.
 He said as mayor of New York, he was committed to conservative principles.

-Mr. RUDY GIULIANI (Former Republican Mayor, New York; Presidential Candidate): That's why George Will wrote - not for any political reason, just as an observation - that I ran the most conservative government in the country in the last 50 years.
+RUDY GIULIANI: That's why George Will wrote - not for any political reason, just as an observation - that I ran the most conservative government in the country in the last 50 years.
 And he meant by that fiscally conservative, I believe.

 GREENE: Giuliani said he understands there are four big risks for the U.S. economy.

 GREENE: Yet it wasn't clear whether Giuliani was getting through either.
 Rob Reeves(ph) from Philadelphia was at the Club for Growth event.
 He said he's yet to see a real conservative in the race.

 ROB REEVES: I'm not convinced of the intensity or the longevity of how committed they are to it.
 That's what I'm trying to study - who will be most ardent in fulfilling those principles?

 GREENE: Unidentified Man #2: Ladies and gentlemen, please welcome Senator John McCain.

 GREENE: McCain told the group, he's been pro-life his entire public career.